-The biological processes that make our body function are fueled by oxidative processes, such as digesting our food and breathing.
+The biological processes that make our body function are fuelled by oxidative processes, such as digesting our food and breathing.
 As the word ‘oxidative’ already implies, it does involve oxygen.
-Uncontrolled oxidation can be the onset of many diseases, such as cancer, rheumatoid arthritis and atherosclerosis, and of course the degenerative processes associated with aging.
+Uncontrolled oxidation can be the onset of many diseases, such as cancer, rheumatoid arthritis and atherosclerosis, and of course the degenerative processes associated with ageing.
 Apart from that, a side effect of oxidation is the production of so-called ‘free radicals’, which can cause cellular damage.
 Our body has its own built-in antioxidant defense systems to deal with these threats, as part of our immune system.
-When this is unbalanced or starts declining because of factors such as stress and aging, deterioration of physiological functions may occur, resulting in diseases and accelerated aging.
+When this is unbalanced or starts declining because of factors such as stress and ageing, deterioration of physiological functions may occur, resulting in diseases and accelerated aging.

 Close up of Chaga sclerotium – the hard black outside is the main source of antioxidant elements.